|BPI Posts 2015 Q1 Net Income of P4.9 billion|

 IV.
-Approval of Minutes of Annual Stockholders’ Meeting on April 19, 2012
+Approval of Minutes of Annual Stockholders’ Meeting on April 18, 2013

-The Chairman announced that the next order of business was the approval of the minutes of the annual meeting of stockholders held on April 19, 2012, copies of which were distributed to the stockholders and proxies who were present at the meeting and electronic copy was available on the website of the Bank.
+The Chairman announced that the next order of business was the approval of the minutes of the annual meeting of stockholders held on April 18, 2013, copies of which were distributed to the stockholders and proxies who were present at the meeting and electronic copy was available on the website of the Bank.

 On motion duly made and seconded, it was -

-Of the total number of shares present and entitled to vote and be voted at the meeting, 99.59% voted in favor of this proposal, none voted against and 0.41% abstained from voting.
+Of the total number of shares present and entitled to vote and be voted at the meeting, 99.63% voted in favor of this proposal, none voted against and 0.37% abstained from voting.

-V. Approval of the Bank’s Statements of Condition as of and for the Years Ended 31 December 2012, 2011 and 2010
+V. Reading of Annual Report and Approval of the Bank’s Statements of Condition as of and for the Years Ended 31 December 2013, 2012 and 2011

 At this juncture, the Chairman read to the body his message to the stockholders, to wit: